szaaaaaa/ResearchAgent/README.md

     require_human_results: true
 ```

 The run pauses at `ingest_experiment_results` (returns `END`) and waits for human-supplied results.
-Resume by injecting `experiment_results` into the saved state and re-invoking the graph.
+When checkpointing is enabled, you can resume the run later by providing the same `run_id`.

 **With `require_human_results: false`** (default):